pivotal/docs-tap/scst-store/use-node-port.hbs.md

-# Use Your NodePort with Supply Chain Security Tools - Store
+# Use your NodePort with Supply Chain Security Tools - Store

 This topic describes how you can use your NodePort with Supply Chain Security Tools (SCST) - Store.